Rushing and defense lands Dragons in State B Final

 BRUNSWICK — It takes success in all facets of the game to reach the State Class B Football Finals five out of the last six seasons.
 You can’t just have an electric offense or a suffocating defense, you need to have a combination of both if you want to have success and play deep into November.

-The 2019 edition of the Brunswick High School football team is just that, a combination of a potent offense that rushed for over 2,500 yards and 40 touchdowns, and a stifling defense that has allowed just 153 points in 11 games.
+The 2019 edition of the Brunswick High School football team is just that, a combination of a potent offense that rushed for over 2,500 yards and 40 touchdowns during the regular season, and a stifling defense that has allowed just 153 points in 11 games.
 Only once did a team exceed 21 points on the Dragons (Skowhegan in the Class B North semifinals in a 44-29 victory).

 On Saturday, the Dragons (11-0) will square off with B South champ Marshwood (10-1) at Fitzpatrick Stadium in Portland, with kickoff slated for 6 p.m.
 It will be the fourth time in six years that the Dragons have faced the Hawks in the state final.
 Marshwood has defeated Brunswick in all three previous meetings — 44-18 (2014), 21-14 (2015) and 49-0 (2018).
 Brunswick captured a Gold Ball in 2016 with a 28-6 win over Kennebunk.